 Tobacco use is considered a risk factor for poor healing and is associated with non-union.
-It is wellestablished that smoking is a preventable cause of morbidity and mortality.
+It is well-established that smoking is a preventable cause of morbidity and mortality.
+The American Academy of Orthopedic Surgeons (AAOS) strongly recommends avoiding use of and exposure to tobacco products, due to the severe and negative impact on the musculoskeletal system, including the bones, muscles, tendons, and ligaments (AAOS, 2010).
 In most situations, this is an elective surgery; it is strongly recommended that individuals be in their best physical condition prior to undergoing surgery.